j19sch/docs/content/releasenotes/platform-portal/index.md

 * Our new shared header allows you to easily navigate among the Developer Portal, the App Store and the Community services.

 #### Fixes
 * The feedback widget now captures the Active form in Mendix 7.14 and later.
 There's no need to update the widget in your app, as it loads the code from our servers each time it's loaded by the browser.
+(Ticket 65120)

 ### June 15th, 2018